iroumpos/hyper_PCI/README.md

 **Datasets**\
-The datasets that are used for this project where taken from the following link [https://www.cs.cornell.edu/~arb/data/](datasets) and the choise was made in the premise that they will cover a big variety regarding their size, the number of hyperedges and their cardinality.
+The datasets that are used for this project where taken from the following link [https://www.cs.cornell.edu/~arb/data/](datasets) and the choise was made in the premise that they will cover a big variety regarding their size, the number of hyperedges and their cardinality.\
+\
+**Results**\
+The **hyperpci_results.txt** file contains the results from executing the 3 variations for the dataset cat-edge-algebra-questions.